Main illustration: Rachel Tunstall

 - What decision do you plan to make based on the results of this research?

-- What are the high level research questions or hypotheses?
+- What are the high-level research questions or hypotheses?

-It’s all about boulders and pebbles
+Consider the boulders and pebbles

 A common ingredient in workplace burnout is the sense of an overwhelming amount of work without a clear sense of how to spend your precious time most effectively.
 In these situations, it can be hard to get clarity on what you should do next to have the most impact, and a feeling of being overburdened quickly follows.